BDC Hamburger Icon

 What is a medical claims clearinghouse?

-While filing medical claims, you’ll encounter the following forms.
+While filing medical claims, you’ll encounter the following forms:

 • CMS-1500, UB-04 and CMS 1450: The CMS-1500 and UB-04 are forms used to process medical claims.
-CMS-1500 forms are used for non-institutional healthcare facilities (such as private practices).
-The UB-04 or CMS-1450 forms are variations of the CMS-1500.
-They’re used by institutional healthcare facilities, such as hospitals.
+CMS-1500 forms are used for noninstitutional healthcare facilities, such as private practices.
+The UB-04 and CMS-1450 forms are variations of the CMS-1500 that are used by institutional healthcare facilities, such as hospitals.

-• EOB, EFT and ERA: Once insurers process your medical claims, you’ll receive one or more of the following.
+• EOB, EFT and ERA: Once insurers process your medical claims, you’ll receive one or more of the following:

 • Electronic funds transfer (EFT) is where the insurer wires the remittance directly to the provider’s bank account.